top of page

 On the Join UXPA page, restructured content to improve clarity, and added local nav to increase visibility of sponsorship/partnership pages.

-All Wireframes
+All wireframes

 Learnings